T1me2/Project3_Group4/README.md

 ![This is an image](images/map-view-states-counties.png)

+The Walkability Score for Marion County in Florida.
+A total number of 65 schools are in Marion county with a walkability score of 7.35
 ![This is an image](images/marion-county-walkability.png)

+The scatter plot is measuring the walkability index vs the number of students per capita.
 ![This is an image](images/chart1.png)

+Histogram plot
 ![This is an image](images/chart2.png)

+Below is a screnshot of the completed Project which shows the map, scatter plot and Histogram plot
 ![This is an image](images/mn-with-charts.png)